Barbecue

 We started with a basket of Fried Pickle Chips ($5.95) – tangy dill pickle slices soaked in buttermilk, breaded, fried and served with ranch dressing.
 This was far from the first dipping sauce we encountered.

 Smoked Wings (12 for $10.95) were excellent, lacquered with spicy wing sauce that fused to the meat in the smoker.
-These wings were served with ranch dipping sauce, not that they needed it.
+These chicken wings were served with ranch dipping sauce, not that they needed it.

-The best way to proceed – if you still have room after all the fried apps – is to order a multi-meat combo plate.
-We ordered The BC Plate (3 meats and two sides for $16.95).
-My choices consisted of smoked (dark meat) chicken, pulled pork, baby back ribs.
-Brunswick Stew and collard greens.
+For our BC Plate (3 meats and two sides for $16.95), my choices consisted of smoked (dark meat) chicken, pulled pork, baby back ribs, Brunswick Stew and collard greens.
 The ribs were especially good, sporting a dry rub and a shellacking of brown sugar that resulted in great caramelization and an almost bark-like exterior.
 The stew is a hearty Georgia classic loaded with pulled pork, tomatoes, lima beans and corn kernels.
 The collards had some good spice and none of the off-putting bitterness that pervades lesser greens.

-The pulled pork had a good smoke-ring, a nice spice crust and winning caramelization.
+Pulled pork had a good smoke-ring, a nice spice crust and winning caramelization.
 There was some inconsistency, since the core was kind of mushy, and some sheets of shoulder were dry.
 Still, the best bites had great chew and flavor.
 The chicken looked delectable and sported a spice crust – and the meat was juicy – but the skin was limp and watery.

 Of course it’s worth mentioning the signature barbecue sauce, which had a deep burgundy hue, a tomato base and good viscosity.
 The sauce wasn’t overly sweet pretty and had a peppery finish.